Pixelmator Pro Adds ‘ML Super Resolution’ - The Mac Observer

 In the latest update Pixelmator Pro adds a machine learning feature called ML Super Resolution.
 It can work with small, blurry images in an attempt to enhance them.
+Find it on the Mac App Store here.

 ML Super Resolution